emersonrp/fallout.bas/README.md

 #### What is it?

-A partial implementation of the password guessing game / puzzle from the Fallout series of games, written in TRSDOS 6 / LS-DOS BASIC to run on an actual TRS-80 Model 4.
+A partial implementation of the password guessing game / puzzle from the Fallout series of games, written in LS-DOS 6 BASIC to run on an actual TRS-80 Model 4.

+It is intended to run either under LS-DOS Interpreted basic or via the EnhComp BASIC compiler.

 #### Why?